makhlaghi/fitstojpg/README.md

 Comments and suggestions:
 ----------------------------------------

-I hope `fits2jpg` will be useful for you.
+I hope `fitstojpg` will be useful for you.
 If you find any problems in this program please contact me so I can correct them.
 I would also be very glad to hear any suggestions or comments you might have, thank you.